elonen/hsm-secrets/README.md

 In this example, the HTTPS server key was generated and written on local disk, for convenience.

-For added separation of concerns, it could also have been created on the web server by a webmaster (perhaps with openssl), and the HSM operator would only have signed the CSR (Certificate Signing Request) with `hsm-secrets tls sign-csr wiki-server.csr.pem`.
+For added separation of concerns, it could also have been created on the web server by a webmaster (perhaps with openssl), and the HSM operator would only have signed the CSR (Certificate Signing Request) with `hsm-secrets tls sign wiki-server.csr.pem`.

 ## Development status